Docker network security

 Docker container networking

 When considering container networking, we are a world apart from the monolithic.
-Containers are short-lived and constantly spun down, and assets such as servers, I.P. addresses, firewalls, drives, and overlay networks are recycled to optimize utilization and enhance agility.
+Containers are short-lived and constantly spun down, and assets such as servers, IP addresses, firewalls, drives, and overlay networks are recycled to optimize utilization and enhance agility.
 Traditional perimeters designed with I.P. address-based security controls lag in a containerized environment.

 Rapidly changing container infrastructure rules and signature-based controls can’t keep up with a containerized environment.
 Securing hyper-dynamic container infrastructure using traditional networks and endpoint controls won’t work.
 For this reason, you should adopt purpose-built tools and techniques for a containerized environment.